rohan-anil-patil/MHTCHIN-PDC/README.md

 # MHTCHIN-PDC
-Project: MHTECHIN P.D.C EXPORT IMPORT PVT LTD  Html, CSS, JavaScript, SQL PHP jquery All Rights Reserved © 2023 MHTECHIN PVT LTD
+Project: MHTECHIN P.D.C EXPORT IMPORT PVT LTD  Html, CSS, JavaScript, SQL PHP jquery All Rights Reserved © 2023 MHTECHIN PVT LTD.

 IMPORTANT: This code is the exclusive property of MHTECHIN PVT LTD. It is protected by copyright laws and international treaties.
 Unauthorized reproduction, distribution, or use of this code, in whole